laszlourszuly/kraken/README.md

 Note that the server has the last saying in determining the actual state of the call rate limit.

 # Client side caching
 This client offers means of caching responses from the server.
-Some responses are safe to cache (e.g. supported assets and assetpairs) while others are directly unwise to (like account balances etc).
-If you want to cache content you have to do a one time configuration of the Kraken client telling where and how much to cache:
+Some responses are safe to cache (e.g. supported assets and assetpairs) while others are directly unwise to cache (like account balances etc).
+If you want to cache content you have to do a one time configuration of the Kraken client telling where to cache and how much disk space to use at most:

 ```java
 Kraken.setupCache(context.getCacheDir(), 4 * 1024 * 1024); // 4MB cache